itsdrvgo/post-it/README.md

 A simple rip-off of social media apps like Twitter, Facebook, Instagram, etc. This is a project to learn the basics of `Next.JS`, `React`, `TailwindCSS` & `Drizzle ORM`.

+## Warning

+PLEASE DO NOT ENTER YOUR REAL PASSWORDS IN THE APP.
+EVEN THOUGH THE PASSWORDS ARE HASHED, THEY ARE BEING STORED IN THE BROWSER'S LOCAL STORAGE.
+I AM NOT RESPONSIBLE FOR ANY DATA LOSS OR LEAKS.
+YOU CAN USE THE INBUILT PASSWORD GENERATOR TO GENERATE A RANDOM PASSWORD, AND SAVE IT IN YOUR PASSWORD MANAGER.

 ## Tech Stack

 -   [Next.JS](https://nextjs.org/) - React Framework to build SSR React Apps with ease.